tonethar/IGME-230-Fall-2019/projects/project-3.md

-# Project 4 - Sprite-based Game or Experience
+# Project 3 - Sprite-based Experience or Game - DRAFT

 ## I. Overview
 *Using PixiJS, create an Interactive Game or Rich Media "experience"*: